utep-cs-systems-courses/arch1-project2-galvarez6/project/README.md

 to songs.
 In the if statements of the switch interrupt handler these int arrays are itterated through passing each note to buzzer set period to play the note on the speaker.
 Delay cycles is used to increase the amount of time a note is played (in other words delays the notes to run at nMHZ).

+## assembly.s and assemlbly.h
+attempts to increment a global value when button 2 is pressed, which moves through the states to play notes.